liz-barnes/bear-watcher/README.md

 > This application allows users to track a bear that they see out in the wild!

 ## User experience
 You see a photo of a bear online and you want to know how it lives it life.
-Upload the URL to the form and give your bear a name- we will do the rest!
+Input the URL of the image to the form and give your bear a name.
+Your bear will now be tracked on this application!

 ## Demo